 What does the medical test (at SNM) for the Chadar Trek comprise of?

-On the third day of arrival, Medical test is conducted by SNM doctors.
+On the third day of arrival, a Medical test is conducted by SNM doctors.
 The Permit will be issued to each trekker only after producing the medical certificate.

 The two essential things the doctors check are: